Homemade Crescent Rolls

 A dish of rolls next to two plates, each with a roll on it.
 A butter dish and knife are nearby on the table.

-Definitely!
-Having a stash of homemade rolls in your freezer is a great idea.
-Just warm them up, and transform any ordinary dinner into something extra-special.
-I recommend flash-freezing the crescent rolls on a baking sheet first, and transferring them to a freezer bag once theyโ€™re frozen solid.
+• Freeze.
+I love having a stash of homemade rolls in my freezer.
+I recommend flash-freezing the baked crescent rolls on a baking sheet first, and transferring them to a freezer bag once theyโ€™re frozen solid.
 Reheat directly from frozen in the oven.

 Golden-brown bread rolls in a bowl lined with a clean kitchen towel.